therelevant9000/azureapp/README.md

 * I need to get docker running the web app correctly
 * I need to setup a second repo for IAC
 2. This will start as a simple static webpage using vanilla html + css and grow into a MERN app.
-The goal is to run a store with a payment backend.
+The goal is to run a store with a payment backend on kubuernetes
 3. I will add more goals and clarifications to this readme as i go, so TBA